 From 2019 through 2021, Studio Madhouse itself was producing Ace Of Diamond Act 2 (Ace Of Diamond Season 3), Afterlost, No Guns Life 1 and 2 (see our article on No Guns Life Season 3), Chihayafuru 3, Kyuuketsuki Sug Shinu, the 2021 Sonny Boy original story, 2021 the Takt Op.
 Destiny original anime, the 2022 Police in a Pod, and the 2022 Goodbye, DonGlees! movie.

-No Game No Life Volume 11 release date in November 2021
+No Game No Life Volume 11 release date was in November 2021

 The story for the anime is based on the No Game No Life light novel series by author Yuu Kamiya, who is also known for co-writing Clockwork Planet.
 Published by Media Factory, the books are up to Volume 10 as of January 2018.